damienbod/MicrosoftEntraIDAuthMicrosoftIdentityWeb/README.md

 	<li><a href="https://damienbod.com/2020/10/22/using-encrypted-access-tokens-in-azure-with-microsoft-identity-web-and-azure-app-registrations/">Using encrypted access tokens in Azure with Microsoft.Identity.Web and Azure App registrations</a></li>
     <li><a href="https://damienbod.com/2020/11/09/implement-a-web-app-and-an-asp-net-core-secure-api-using-azure-ad-which-delegates-to-second-api/">Implement a Web APP and an ASP.NET Core Secure API using Azure AD which delegates to a second API</a></li>
 	<li><a href="https://damienbod.com/2020/12/08/using-multiple-apis-in-angular-and-asp-net-core-with-azure-ad-authentication/">Using multiple APIs in Angular and ASP.NET Core with Azure AD authentication</a></li>
+	<li><a href="https://damienbod.com/2020/12/14/using-multiple-apis-in-blazor-with-azure-ad-authentication/">Using multiple APIs in Blazor with Azure AD authentication</a></li>

 </ul>

 ## History

+2020-12-14 Using multiple APIs in Blazor with Azure AD authentication

 2020-12-12 Updated Microsoft.Identity.Web to 1.4.0